bartbes/love-misc-libs/grease/docs.md

 	* [Callbacks][servercb]
 	* [Server Implementations][serverimpl]

-LUBE has recently switched to being class based, and to do that while still providing the users with freedom, it uses [Class Commons][classcommons].
+grease has recently switched to being class based, and to do that while still providing the users with freedom, it uses [Class Commons][classcommons].
-This means that to use LUBE, you will need to use a [Class Commons][classcommons]-compatible class library.
+This means that to use grease, you will need to use a [Class Commons][classcommons]-compatible class library.

 This document uses a generic class syntax like defined below: